Jubbim0/AI-Obsidian-Note-Generator/README.md

 # AI Note Workflow

-A Python script that automatically generates structured notes from various learning resources (PDFs, PowerPoint presentations, and video lectures) using OpenAI's GPT-4.
+A Python package that automatically generates structured notes from various learning resources (PDFs, PowerPoint presentations, and video lectures) using OpenAI's GPT-4.

 ## Features